jwestfall69/neogeo-diag-bios/docs/tests/68k/prog_rom_output.md

 The first 4 error messages are indicating whatever is directly connect to the CPU is not outputting any data.

-The latter 4 errors are for boards the have a single IC between the P roms and the CPU.
-The test will detect when the P rom is not outputing any data.
+The latter 4 errors are for boards the have a single IC between the PROG roms and the CPU.
+The test will detect when the PROG rom is not outputing any data.

-Additional failure testing is needed to fully understand what happens for boards with multiple IC's between the P roms and CPU.
+Additional failure testing is needed to fully understand what happens for boards with multiple IC's between the PROG roms and CPU.